 The Committee shall continue to accord priority to dealing with specific submissions regarding Party compliance received or initiated in accordance with paragraph 12 of Annex VII to the Convention.

-The Committee shall explore lessons from implementation and compliance bodies of other multilateral environmental agreements that could inform the initiation of the work of the Committee pursuant to paragraph 13 of Annex VII to the Convention.
+The Committee shall continue to explore lessons from implementation and compliance bodies of other multilateral environmental agreements that could inform the work of the Committee pursuant to paragraph 13 of Annex VII to the Convention.